UMN-LATIS/ChimeIn2.0/docs/accessibility.md

 We sometimes see presenters using screenshots of Powerpoint slides instead of plain question text when creating questions.
 We recommend against this pattern - in addition to accessibility concerns, this approach can be challenging for participants on mobile devices.

+The "image submission" question type allows participants to add image descriptions to aid in accessibility when allowing participants to view the submission results directly.

 ## Accessibility Feedback

 We're committed to continuing to enhance the ChimeIn experience for all participants.
 If you've encountered challenges around accessibility or have concerns, please [get in touch](mailto:latistecharch@umn.edu).